 Therefore, I chose Accounting for my major.
 The Accountancy program was very rigorous in De La Salle University in Manila, Philippines.
 I had to keep retaking Accounting subjects and eventually ended up transferring to the finance program.

-I say to myself "I know I'll get a job right after graduation in a business-related course." - Me
+I said to myself "I know I'll get a job right after graduation in a business-related course."

 Taking finance classes were exciting!
 A lot of domain to learn!
 These are international banking, statistics, strategies, options, derivatives, economics, risk management, even the database management system, and so much more!